 About Study Abroad in Sweden

-Take courses in a select set of disciplines: Gender & Sexuality Studies, Global Economics, Literature, Medical Practice & Policy, Neuroscience, Psychology, Public Health, and Terrorism and Security with beautiful Stockholm as your classroom.
+Take courses in a select set of disciplines: gender and sexuality studies, global economics, literature, medical practice and policy, neuroscience, psychology, public health, and terrorism and security with beautiful Stockholm as your classroom.
 Choose from several housing options, including a homestay, and join the locals in this bustling and vibrant metropolis spread over 14 islands.

 Housing & Meals

 The Study Abroad in Sweden program offers several housing choices so you can tailor your experience to perfectly fit your lifestyle.
-Choose between a homestay, a Living & Learning Community, Studentboende, and the Residential Community.
+Choose between a homestay, studentboende (dormitory), a Living & Learning Community, and the Residential Community.

 All housing options include a furnished room with towels, a blanket, a pillow, and bed linens.
-You will also have access to laundry facilities and Internet, and you will receive a transit pass that will allow you to get from your housing to classes.
+You will also have access to laundry facilities and Internet, and you will receive a transit pass so you can travel from your housing to classes.
 All housing options also include either most meals or a food stipend to help offset the cost of buying groceries.

 An overview of each housing option is below.
 For more detailed information on these housing options, visit DIS's website.